Cambridge-IoE-Group/Cambridge-IoE-Group.github.io/_pages/people/about_zhengyang.md

-Mr. Zhengyang Zhang joined the IoE Group as a PhD student in 2023.
+Zhengyang Zhang joined the IoE Group as a PhD student in 2023.
 He holds a Bachelor’s degree in Electronic Information Engineering from Beihang University, awarded in 2020, and a Master of Research degree in Connected Electronic and Photonic Systems from the University of Cambridge, completed in 2021.

 [Personal Page](https://oba.eco/people/zhengyang/)